Animalympics

 Animalympics is a 1980 American animated sports comedy television film directed by Steven Lisberger and produced by Lisberger Studios for the NBC network.
 Originally commissioned as two separate specials, it spoofs the Summer and Winter Olympic Games and features the voices of Billy Crystal, Gilda Radner, Harry Shearer, and Michael Fremer.
+The film spoofs real-life sports personalities like Howard Cosell and Muhammad Ali.

 Plot

 The film is a series of vignettes presented as the broadcast of the first animal Olympic Games through the fictional ZOO television network.
 The Games combine summer and winter Olympic events.

 The event is covered mostly by Barbara Warblers, a songbird, and "anchorturtle" Henry Hummel.
 The 100-meter dash is covered in the style of a drag race by Jackie Fuelit.

 Unlike the real Olympics, continents are represented rather than countries.
 The continents featured are North America, South America, Eurasia, Europe, Africa, Australia, and Asia.
 Eurasia represents the USSR, whereas Europe represents Western and Central Europe.

 The only mention of areas other than continents includes the New York City Rats soccer team; Dean Wilson, who is from California; a Central American marathon runner named Pepé Repanosa; an Acapulco cliff diver named Primo Cabeza; marathon runner Terry Hornsby, who is from Boulder, Colorado; René Fromage, who is from France; and Kurt Wüfner, who appears at the downhill event just before a Scandinavian is awarded a gold medal.

 Although many of the segments stand alone, there are some recurring events and important characters.
 The largest such story is the coverage of the marathon, where competitors René Fromage and Kit Mambo are the favorites to win.
 Both are determined to win—Fromage having devoted his entire life to the marathon, Mambo determined to make a name for herself—but they find themselves surprised when their minds wander to thoughts of mutual admiration and then to love, culminating in the pair holding hands for the rest of the race and crossing the finish line together.
 Another important story is that of Kurt Wüffner, a West German dachshund skier, and his disappearance to Dogra-la during a mountain climbing expedition shortly after the slalom event.